Jean Tabaud: Painter beginnings

 His second career as an artist started while he was a prisoner during World War II.
 While there, he passed the time sketching portraits of his fellow prisoners, and was shortly asked to do the same by guards, as well as the Commandant of the camp.
 His escape from prison led him back to Paris where he made his living as a peripatetic artist, in the evenings going from one café to another, drawing portraits of German soldiers, sailors, airmen of all ranks, charging but a few francs each.
-He plied his trade not only in Paris but traveled to the Normandy coast and Le Havre - often on bicycle.
+He plied his trade not only in Paris but traveled to the Normandy coast and Le Havre – often on bicycle.
 All the portraits he executed during this time had to be signed with the name Juvee.
 By the time of Germany's defeat, Tabaud had executed over 5,000 portraits between 1942 and 1944.

-Following the end of the war, almost one year later, Tabaud, seeking the sun and escape from war-torn Europe, traveled to Majorca and then to Morocco, where he lived for eight years.
+Following the end of the war, almost one year later, Tabaud, seeking the sun and escape from war-torn Europe, traveled to Mallorca and then to Morocco, where he lived for eight years.
 In Tangier and Casablanca he established a school of dance, gave recitals, choreographed ballets, wrote articles on art and the dance.
 During this period he painted many Moroccan landscapes, as well as studies of the local people.